 Burton Brook Wildspace

-This is the biggest of the Wildpaces and was created by the Environment Agency in 1998, as part of a flood alleviation scheme prevent flooding by collecting excess water from the Burton Brook when there is heavy or excessive rain.
+This is the largest of the Wildpaces and was created by the Environment Agency in 1998, as part of a flood alleviation scheme in the village, to prevent flooding by collecting excess water from the Burton Brook when there is heavy or excessive rain.
 It is about 9 acres in area and can be accessed by the footpath that leads from the rear car park of the Pug & Greyhound pub on London Road, or via the footpath leading from the end of The Nook (also off London Road), nearby.

 Here there is a diversity of habitat including a large pond, stream (Burton brook), wetland area with reed bed, wildflower bank, hedging grassland and native trees.
 The Environment Agency recently found a colony of water voles here and have put in extra channels in the waterway to encourage them.